cboettig/labnotebook/_posts/2011-07-17-saturday-back-to-warning-signals-ms.md

 (Marissa's comments)

 >I struggled a bit with the flow in these three paragraphs.
-I see what you’re trying to do (go from
+I see what you're trying to do (go from
 >
 >1) the idea of a trade-off, to
->2) what you’ll do, to
+>2) what you'll do, to
 >3) how your ROC methods illustrates the trade-off, to
->4) how you’ll apply ROCs),
+>4) how you'll apply ROCs),
 >
->but I didn’t fully understand the trade-off and why you were talking about it so much in the first paragraph until the ROC illustration described in the second paragraph.
+>but I didn't fully understand the trade-off and why you were talking about it so much in the first paragraph until the ROC illustration described in the second paragraph.
 >
 >Another approach might be to:
 >
->1) have a paragraph about no one having quantified both reliability and sensitivity and their dependence on data quality, ending with the point that that’s the goal of this manuscript.
-This paragraph won’t mention anything about trade-offs.
+>1) have a paragraph about no one having quantified both reliability and sensitivity and their dependence on data quality, ending with the point that that's the goal of this manuscript.
+This paragraph won't mention anything about trade-offs.
 >
 >2) Now introduce trade-offs with fig. 1: start a paragraph with a topic sentence like: “Our tool for quantifying reliability and sensitivity, receiver-operating characteristic (ROC) curves, also illustrates the trade-off between the two.”
 >